...

 Breaking Down the Domain Name Structure

-A domain name is essentially your website's address.
-It is linked with the Domain Name System (DNS), a hierarchical system that converts domain names into IP addresses.
+A domain name is your readable address on the internet.
+It is connected to the Domain Name System (DNS), a hierarchical system that helps resolve domain names to the right records and services.
 The structure of a domain name includes:

 Domain URL Structure TLD